 The Trustees shall prepare an annual report describing the activities of the Trust on a calendar year basis.
-The annual report shall be submitted to the Stow Board of Selectmen by February 12th of each year.
+The annual report shall be submitted to the Stow Select Board by February 12th of each year.
 The annual report shall list all financial transactions conducted by the Trust including all revenues and costs, provide a balance sheet of liabilities and assets of the Trust, list an inventory of all affordable housing units created, sold, and/or managed by the Trust, and any other pertinent information related to the business of the Trust.
-Ten paper copies and an electronic copy of the annual report shall be submitted to the Board of Selectmen.
+Ten paper copies and an electronic copy of the annual report shall be submitted to the Select Board.